 Family Medicine Service, Obstetrics, Inpatient pediatrics (MacNeal), Children’s ER, ER (MacNeal), ICU, Orthopedics/Sports Medicine and Neurology rotations all have specific teaching time incorporated during the rotation.

-These are extended sessions given once per block to review the indications, contraindications, steps, complications, and technique for the procedures listed below.
+These are extended sessions given once per block to review the indications, contraindications, steps, complications, and technique.
 Each session has a simulation of the procedure to provide hands-on practice to improve competency.